hafenkran/duckdb-bigquery/README.md

 Please note that this extension is in its initial release.
 While it covers most of the essentials, you might run into some limitations, issues, or bugs.
 So far, this extension has only been tested on Linux systems.

-> This extension only works for DuckDB v1.0.0 and only `linux_amd64`, `linux_amd64_gcc4`, `osx_arm64`, and `windows_amd64` builds are currently supported.
+> This extension only supports the following builds: `linux_amd64`, `linux_amd64_gcc4`, `osx_arm64`, and `windows_amd64`.

 ## Preliminaries

-To get started, you will need to setup the [Google Cloud CLI (gcloud)](https://cloud.google.com/sdk/gcloud).
-This set of tools enables the interaction with Google Cloud services right from your terminal.
+### Authentication Option 1: Configure ADC with your Google Account

+To authenticate using your Google Account, first install the [Google Cloud CLI (gcloud)](https://cloud.google.com/sdk/gcloud).
 Download the latest version from the [Google Cloud CLI installation page](https://cloud.google.com/sdk/docs/install) and follow the instructions to select and authenticate your Google Cloud project for using BigQuery.
-You have the following two options to authenticate:

-### Option 1: Configure ADC with your Google Account

-To set up authentication, we use the Application Default Credentials ([ADC](https://cloud.google.com/docs/authentication/provide-credentials-adc)) which offer a simple way to set credentials accessing services in the Google Cloud Platform.
-To do so, just execute the following command and follow the steps along:
+After installation, run the following command to authenticate and follow the steps along:

 ```bash
 gcloud auth application-default login
 ```

-### Option 2: Configure Service account keys
+### Authentication Option 2: Configure Service account keys

-Alternatively, you can authenticate using a service account and its keys.
-To do this, create a service account in the Google Cloud Console, assign the necessary roles, and download the JSON key file.
-Save the JSON key file securely on your system.
-Next, set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to this file.
-For example, on Linux or macOS, use:
+Alternatively, you can authenticate using a service account.
+First, create a service account in the Google Cloud Console, assign the necessary roles, and download the JSON key file.
+Next, set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the file path.
+For example:

 ```bash
 # On Linux or macOS